-Ultimately, councillors are accountable to the community every four years on election day.
-However, at all times, council decision-making should be transparent.
+Councillors are accountable to the community every four years when council elections are held.
+However, council decision-making should be transparent at all times.
 Fundamentally, community engagement processes are designed to promote a culture of accountability to the local community.